 I dare you to try to find a profession that requires more continuing education than a paramedic.
-Most people automatically start thinking about nurses or doctors….not even close with the number of required continuing education.
-The training and re-certification process for paramedics require a minimum of 76 continuing education hours every two years (includes NREMT refresher, additional CEU hours, CPR certification, and ACLS.
+Most people automatically start thinking about nurses or doctors….not even close to the number of required continuing education.
+The training and re-certification process for paramedics requires a minimum of 76 continuing education hours every two years (includes NREMT refresher, additional CEU hours, CPR certification, and ACLS.

-Because of their dedication to the duties of job, they deserve not only a pat on the back, but a nice gift.
+Because of their dedication to the duties of the job, they deserve not only a pat on the back but a nice gift.

 EMS Week is the perfect time to show your appreciation for all they do.
 Below you’ll find a list of 5 great gifts (personalized with your company logo) for EMTs and paramedics to show your thanks during EMS Week.
 These are gift hand-picked by a fellow paramedic, who understand the treacherous work EMTs and paramedics endure.

 5 Great EMT & Paramedic Gifts For EMS Week